zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 ### Promotion via Python SDK

-This is the most common way that you'll use to promote your model versions.
+This is the most common way that you'll use to promote your models.
 You can see how you would do this here:

 ```python